 Input Data Tool

-Use Input Data to add data to your workflow by connecting to a file or database.
+Use the Input Data tool to add data to your workflow by connecting it to a file or database.

 Connect a File or Database